fpapado/svg-use/FUTURE.md

 ## CSS Linked Parameters

-If [CSS Linked Parameters](https://drafts.csswg.org/css-link-params/) lands, you will be able to pass custom properties to SVGs inside of `img[href]`.
+If [CSS Linked Parameters](https://drafts.csswg.org/css-link-params/) lands, you will be able to pass custom properties to SVGs inside of `img[src]`.

 This avoids the setup with `svg > use[href]`, in favour of the much simpler `img` element.
 An `img` can already be loaded cross-origin, so this also avoids